 The first treatment for colon cancer is usually surgery to remove a section of the colon.
-Your doctor will call this operation a partial colectomy.
+This is called a partial colectomy.

 For rectal cancer, surgery is the main treatment if doctors can completely remove your tumor.
 You may also get chemotherapy and radiation therapy to kill any remaining cancer cells or to shrink a tumor before surgery.